 The California College Promise Grant (Formerly BOG Fee Waiver) is issued by the state of California and waives the enrollment fees of qualifying California community college students.
 Students must also be California residents or AB540.
-The award is not an actual monetary disbursement to the student, as it simply waives the student's enrollment fees based on specific qualifications.
-Each type of BOGFW (outlined below) will have their own requirements and conditions.
+The award is not a monetary disbursement to the student, and simply waives the student's enrollment fees based on specific qualifications.
+Each type of CCPG (outlined below) has their own requirements and conditions.

-- BOGFW A - Intended for students who receive some form of public assistance.
+- CCPG Method A - Intended for students who receive some form of public assistance.
 Students must provide proof of benefits within the last 60 days to be considered.

-- BOGFW B - Based upon an Income Standards matrix regarding two factors: household size and total income, either for the student (if independent) or their parents (if dependent).
+- CCPG Method B - Based upon an Income Standards Matrix; please refer to the chart below.
 Proof of total income may be required.
-In most cases, BOGFW B is based upon the income and household size information provided on the student's FAFSA or California Dream Application.
+In most cases, the CCPG B is based upon the income and household size information provided on the student's FAFSA or California Dream Application.

-- BOGFW C - To qualify, students must demonstrate at least $1,104.00 worth of financial need.
+- CCPG Method C - To qualify, students must demonstrate at least $1,104.00 worth of financial need.

 Apply for the California College Promise Grant